aitesam961/aitesam961/README.md

 ### Who I am?
 I am **Aitesam**.
 I chose Electrical Engineering as a  Profession of interest and I am consistenly learning new technologies, design techniques and exploring innovative ideas.

-### What I like?

-My area of interest lies in Embedded hardware Design, Firmware development for innovative Technological solutions.
-Moreover, I enjoy working on Advanced Computer architecture, RISCV based SoC design, RTL design for FPGAs & ASIC.
+I am interested in Embedded hardware Design, Firmware development for innovative Technological solutions.
+Moreover, I enjoy working on Advanced Computer Architecture, Digital Design, RISCV based SoCs and RTL design for FPGAs & ASIC.

 ### Upcoming Projects:
 .
 You can Expect these projects to get live on GitHub Soon
 - Raspberry Pi **CM4 Carrier Board** with extensive set of Peripherals
-- PCIe M.2 FPGA Development board
+- PCIe M.2 FPGA Development board with BSP

 ### What is heliumlabs?